What Do Team Assembler Do?

-In the United States, there were 1,130,900 jobs for Team Assembler in 2016.
+There were about 1,130,900 jobs for Team Assembler in 2016 (in the United States).
 There is little to no growth in job opportunities for Team Assembler.
-The BLS estimates 107,400 yearly job openings in this field.
+There will be an estimated 107,400 positions for Team Assembler per year.

 The states with the most job growth for Team Assembler are Alaska, Alabama, and Nevada.
 Watch out if you plan on working in Vermont, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.